mathewbroderick/mathewbroderick.github.io/about.md

 My visual art gallery can be viewed [here](https://imgur.com/a/4ox4bzM).<br>

+You can see my absolute garbage photography [here](https://www.flickr.com/photos/202656842@N07/).

 **IMPORTANT!** You can view images of my perfect, sweet dog Allie [here](https://imgur.com/a/gcKJoUR).
 You're welcome<br>

 <h1>SO WHAT DO YOU LIKE?</h1>

 If you want to know way too much about my interests: here's my [letterboxd](https://letterboxd.com/mathewbroderick/), my [spotify](https://open.spotify.com/user/strawberrybacon), and my [storygraph](https://app.thestorygraph.com/profile/mathewbroderick) accounts.
 I'm sorry.

 This is a collection of cool stuff I've found over the years.
-It's very disorganized. **LAST UPDATED: 10/29/23**<br>
+It's very disorganized. **LAST UPDATED: 4/21/25**<br>

 <a href="http://www.botanicalaccuracy.com/">The Botanical Accuracy site</a> - a blog listing common botanical faults in media etc. It's a pretty neat read.<br>